Top 11 Benefits of An Apprenticeship

 An aspiring journeyperson learning from a skilled worker

-One of the key benefits of apprenticeship training is obtaining industry-recognized qualifications employers value.
+One of the key benefits of apprenticeship training is the opportunity to obtain qualifications that many employers value.

-During your apprenticeship, you will gain the necessary skills, knowledge, and experience required to take and pass trade certification exams in Canada.
-This includes trade-specific licensing or even Red Seal certification
+During your apprenticeship, you’ll gain the necessary skills, knowledge, and experience required to pass trade certification exams in Canada.
+This includes trade-specific licensing or even Red Seal certification.

 Some of these qualifications are necessary to work as a professional, while others will increase your earning potential.
 Either way, an apprenticeship is an all-important professional development step on the road to becoming a certified master of your trade!